awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-versioning.md

 ### Version Numbering<a name="message-templates-versioning-overview-numbering"></a>

 When you create a template, there is only one version of the template—*Version 1*\.
-Each time you subsequently change a template, you specify whether you want to save your changes as a new version of the template or as an update to the most recent version of the template\.
+Each time you subsequently change a template, you specify whether you want to save your changes as a new version of the template, or as an update to the most recent version of the template\.

-If you save your changes as a new version, Amazon Pinpoint automatically increments the version number by 1 and assigns that version number to the version—*Version 1* for the first version, *Version 2* for the subsequent version, *Version 3* for the third version, and so on\.
+If you save your changes as a new version, Amazon Pinpoint automatically increments the version number by 1 and assigns that version number to the version—*Version 1* for the first version, *Version 2* for the second version, *Version 3* for the third version, and so on\.
 Version numbers are never reused\.
 You can save as many as 5,000 versions of a template\.

 If you save your changes as an update to the most recent version, Amazon Pinpoint overwrites the most recent version to include your changes\.
 To ensure that you have an accurate view of a template’s history, you can overwrite only the most recent version of a template by using the Amazon Pinpoint console\.
 You can't overwrite any earlier versions of a template by using the console\.

 ### Current and Active Versions<a name="message-templates-versioning-overview-version-types"></a>

-To support long\-term, continuous development of templates, two versions of a template can be current at the same time: the latest version, which is the version that was most recently changed; and, the active version, which is the version that can be used in messages\.
+To support long\-term, continuous development of templates, two versions of a template can be current at the same time\.
+They are: the *latest* version, which is the version that was most recently changed; and, the *active* version, which is the version that can be used in messages\.

 Depending on your organization's workflow, the active version is typically the version that's been most recently reviewed and approved for use in messages\.
 It isn't necessarily the latest version of a template\.
 In addition, any version other than the active version is considered a draft or archival version of a template\.
 This means that you can use only the active version of a template in messages that you create by using the Amazon Pinpoint console\.

 For example, you might create several versions of a template as you design and develop the template\.
 When the latest version of the template is complete and approved for use in messages, you can designate that version as the active version of the template\.
 You can then use that active version of the template in messages\.
 If you later decide to change the template, you can create additional versions for those changes, without affecting the active version of the template or any existing messages that use the template\.

 Of all the versions of a template, one version has to be designated as the active version of the template\.
-As a template changes over time, you can subsequently designate a different version as the active version, and you can change that designation multiple times\.
+As a template changes over time, you can designate a different version as the active version, and you can change that designation multiple times\.

 ### Version Settings for Messages<a name="message-templates-versioning-overview-versions-messages"></a>

 To use a specific version of a template in a message, the version must be the active version of the template when you create the message or when Amazon Pinpoint sends the message\.
 This depends on how you configure a message to use a template\.
 When you create a message and choose a template for it, you have two options:
 + **Use the version that’s currently active** – If you choose this option, Amazon Pinpoint always sends the same message content and settings, as specified in the version of the template that's active when you create the message\.
-This means that the message remains the same, regardless of any changes that you make to the template at a later time\.
+This means that the message remains the same, regardless of any changes that you make to the template later\.
 + **Use the version that’s active when the message is sent** – If you choose this option, Amazon Pinpoint automatically updates the message content and settings to match whichever version of the template is active when it sends the message\.
-This means that the message changes, if you designate a different version as the active version after you create the message\.
+This means that the message changes if you designate a different version as the active version after you create the message\.

 For example, if you do the following: